dotnetcore-internal/core-doc-cn/docs/csharp/delegate-class.md

 ## Delegate and MulticastDelegate classes

-The language support desccribed above provides the features and support you'll typically need to work with delegates.
+The language support described above provides the features and support you'll typically need to work with delegates.
 These features are built on two classes in the .NET Core
 framework: @System.Delegate and @"System.MulticastDelegate".